 Other IET Awards

-The awards recognised some of the world's most outstanding engineers and technologists and acknowledged the talents of exceptional apprentices, students and young professionals.
+These awards recognise some of the world's most outstanding engineers and technologists and acknowledge the talents of exceptional apprentices, students and young professionals.

-View the opening sting used at the IET Achievement Awards Ceremony 2014
+View the IET Achievement Awards Ceremony 2017 opening sting.